FAQ’s

 Q: What are the requirements for obtaining a Passport?

 Passports are good for a period of ten (10 ) years for persons age 16 and older.
 Five (5) years for persons 15 and under.
 All passports will be mailed from the passport agency to the address listed on the passport application.
-Allow up to 18 weeks for return.
+Allow 6-8 weeks for delivery.
 Passports may be expedited if you submit an additional $60.00 fee plus the express mail fee.
+Please allow 2-3 weeks for expedited passport delivery.

 To schedule an appointment at the Milton Office call (850) 983-1966.